teambit/docs/docs/getting-started/12-version.md

 title: Independent Versioning
 ---

-Tagging a component creates a locked version of the component using the `bbit tag` command.
-This version can then be exported.
-Component versions are immutable.
-I.e., they contain the source code and all dependencies required to make a component usable.
+The tagging process creates a locked version of a component that includes its source code as well as its generated artifacts (distributable code, bundled documentation , etc.).

+Once a component version has been tagged it reaches full independency and is ready to be exported.

 In Bit each component get its own versions.
-Component versions meet the [semantic versioning](https://semver.org) guidelines, like a package.
+Component versions meet the same [semantic versioning](https://semver.org) guidelines that are adhered to in node packages.

 ## Tag a Component